 24 Measurement time intervals

-(1) For each implementation, the project proponent must choose the length of the measurement time interval for the purposes of working out emissions abated for the implementation.
+(1) For each implementation, the project proponent must choose the length of the measurement time interval for the purposes of working out the carbon dioxide equivalent net abatement amount for the implementation for a reporting period.

-(2) The start of the first measurement time interval in a time period is the start of the time period.
+(2) The start of the first measurement time interval in a time period (whether the baseline measurement period or a reporting period) is the start of the time period.
 The start of the second or subsequent measurement time interval is immediately after the end of the previous measurement time interval.

-(3) The same measurement time interval must be used for every parameter for the purposes of working out the emissions abated by the implementation.
-This measurement time interval must be used throughout the baseline measurement period and each reporting period for the implementation.
+(3) The same measurement time interval must be used for every parameter for the purposes of working out the carbon dioxide equivalent net abatement amount for the implementation for a reporting period.
+This measurement time interval must be used throughout the baseline measurement period for the implementation and the reporting period.

 Note 1: This means that all the measurement time intervals in a period for every parameter in that period will coincide.